(Published January 2016, last updated June 2025)

 Where to eat in Autoire

-You’ll find several cafés, a bakery (boulangèrie) and supermarket in the village where you can stop for lunch or dinner, buy picnic supplies or stock up on trail mix.
+You’ll find two cafés, an ice-creamery, a bakery (boulangèrie) and a small supermarket in Autoire where you can stop for lunch, buy picnic supplies or stock up on trail mix.

-For something light, I can recommend Crêperie de la Cascade (pictured above) where the food is delicious and the view enchanting.
+For a light lunch, I can recommend Crêperie de la Cascade where the food is delicious and the view enchanting.

 Practical tips for long-distance walking—preparation, packing and avoiding blisters